gbv/bartoc-search/README.md

-# bartoc-etl
+# bartoc-search
-Prototype ETL pipeline for indexing Bartoc data from MongoDB into Solr.
+Prototype Search pipeline for indexing Bartoc data from MongoDB into Solr.

 ~~~mermaid